Chewing tobacco

+Chewing tobacco is a source of nicotine and therefore highly addictive.
+Quitting chewing tobacco use is as challenging as smoking cessation.

+Using chewing tobacco can cause various harmful effects such as dental disease, oral cancer, oesophagus cancer, and pancreas cancer, coronary heart disease, as well as negative reproductive effects including stillbirth, premature birth and low birth weight.
+Chewing tobacco poses a lower health risk than traditional combusted products.
+However, it is not a healthy alternative to cigarette smoking.
+The level of risk varies between different types of products and producing regions.
+There is no safe level of chewing tobacco use.
+Globally, it contributes to 650,000 deaths each year.

 Types

-Chewing tobacco is sold in several different varieties.
+Chewing tobacco may be left as loose leaves or compressed into a small rectangular "plug".
+Nearly all modern chewing tobaccos are produced by leaf curing, cutting, fermentation, and processing, which may include sweetening and flavoring.
+Historically, many American chewing tobacco brands popular during the American Civil War era were made with cigar clippings.

 Loose-leaf

 Loose-leaf chewing tobacco is the most widely available and most frequently used type of chewing tobacco.
 It consists of shredded tobacco leaf, usually sweetened and sometimes flavored, and often sold in a sealed pouch typically weighing 3 oz.
 Loose-leaf chewing tobacco has a sticky texture due to the sweeteners added.
-Common loose-leaf chewing tobacco brands include Red Man, Levi Garrett, Beech-Nut, and Stoker's.
+Common loose-leaf chewing tobacco brands include America's Best Chew, Levi Garrett, Beech-Nut, and Stoker's.

 Plug

 Plug chewing tobacco is tobacco leaves pressed into a square, brick-like mass called a plug.
 From this, pieces are bitten off or cut from the plug and then chewed.
-Plug tobacco is declining in popularity, thus less readily available than loose-leaf chewing tobacco.
+Plug tobacco is declining in popularity, and is thus less readily available than loose-leaf chewing tobacco.
 Historically, plug tobacco could be either smoked in a pipe or chewed, but today, these are two distinct products.

 Twist

 Twist chewing tobacco consists of leaves twisted together into a rope-like mass.
 Unlike most loose-leaf tobaccos, twist chewing tobacco is usually not sweetened.
-Pieces of twist are either bitten off or cut, and then chewed.
+Pieces of twist are either bitten off or cut and then chewed.
 Twist chewing tobacco is not widely available and is mostly found in Appalachia.
 Historically, twists could also be smoked in a pipe, or ground up into nasal snuff.

-Health issues
+Health effects

-Oral and spit tobacco increase the risk for leukoplakia, a precursor to oral cancer.
-Chewing tobacco has been known to cause cancer, particularly of the mouth and throat.
-According to International Agency for Research on Cancer, "Some health scientists have suggested that smokeless tobacco should be used in smoking cessation programs and have made implicit or explicit claims that its use would partly reduce the exposure of smokers to carcinogens and the risk for cancer.
-These claims, however, are not supported by the available evidence.
+Even though it is less dangerous than smoking, chewing tobacco is addictive, represents a major health risk, has no safe level of use, and is not a safe substitute for smoking.
+Globally it contributes to 650,000 deaths each year, with a significant proportion of these in Southeast Asia.

+Using chewing tobacco can cause minor health effects such as dental disease, cardiovascular disease, asthma, and deformities in the female reproductive system.
+It also raises the risk of fatal coronary artery disease, fatal stroke and non-fatal ischaemic heart disease.

+Quitting chewing tobacco use is as challenging as smoking cessation.
+There is no scientific evidence that using chewing tobacco can help a person quit smoking.